bitcoin/bips/bip-segdata.md

 - Carriage needing only a minimal commitment, its data kept off-chain (timestamping, off-chain protocol commitments), has no reason to move.
 For a bare hash SegData is overhead, so OP_RETURN stays the cheaper home for it.
 - Carriage that no script reads (application-layer assets, published content) has reason to migrate.
 SegData carries it at least as cheaply, with clean layer separation and a commitment that stays permanent for every node.
 - Carriage with specific dependencies on existing properties (value transfer, script binding) remains on existing vectors, and those dependencies are now explicitly signalled by the carrier's choice rather than masked by the absence of alternatives.
-- Carriage that specifically targets the uniform-retention property of witness (§Security Considerations item 7) becomes distinguishable from carriage that prefers witness for unrelated reasons.
+- Carriage that specifically targets the uniform-retention property of witness ([Security Considerations](#security-considerations) item 7) becomes distinguishable from carriage that prefers witness for unrelated reasons.

 Bitcoin has taken this approach before, and SegData applies it one layer deeper.
 A provably-unspendable OP_RETURN output is a content-blind declaration that the output is not a coin, and on that declaration every node excludes it from the UTXO set.
 It was made standard precisely to draw data carriage out of the fake keys and addresses that stored it as spendable outputs and bloated the UTXO set permanently.
 SegData extends the same logic to the data itself.
 A reference output and the region typing declare that the carried bytes are script-isolated, read by no opcode now or in any future one, so once the commitment is verified no node needs them again and the payload becomes prunable while the commitment remains.